yuhtvo/yuhtvo.github.io/_pages/contact.md

 permalink: /contact/
 ---

-# Say hello!
+# Contact me
-### I'd love to get in touch with you and welcome any feedback.
+### I'd love to hear from you and welcome any feedback.

 <section class="contact-page">